cslr/neuromancer/README.md

 # neuromancer
 Java/SWT GUI for Resonanz

-The software is Copyright Tomas Ukkonen and is freeware.
+The software is copyright Tomas Ukkonen and is freeware.
 You cannot compile or use source code.

 You can only read the source code.